 Back when I was in the insurance business, I was trying to explain the concept of reinsurance to a reporter.
 A couple of days later she called to tell me that her editor had banned the use of the word in news stories because it was just too complicated a concept for readers to wrap their heads around.

 It really isn’t when you think of it this way: even health insurance companies get insurance to protect them against unexpectedly high medical claims from their customers.

 If that editor did indeed ban the word “reinsurance,” and if you’re just now finding about the new “three Rs,” it’s probably because he and most other editors have also forbid the use of the terms “risk corridors” and “risk adjustment” from news stories.

 But you need to know a little bit about them to understand the bailout talk.

-When members of Congress were writing the health care reform bill, they set aside $25 billion for a program to make it more likely that insurers would participate in the health insurance exchanges, or marketplaces, that started operating a few months ago.
+When members of Congress were writing the health care reform bill, they set aside $25 billion for a program to make it more likely that insurers would participate in the health insurance marketplaces, or exchanges, that started operating a few months ago.